nickmalleson/surf/presentations.md

 tagline: Presentations about, or relating to, the surf project
 ---

-Presentations about, or relating to, the surf project
+Presentations about, or relating to, the surf project (most recent first)

  - 2016

+   - [Dynamic, data-driven, agent-based modelling for simulating cities: Understanding Crime and Pollution]({{site.baseurl}}/p/2016-12-01-ONS_Data_Campus.html) Presentation to the Office for National Statistics (ONS) Big Data Campus, Titchfield.
+1 December 2016.

    - [Crime Mapping, Crime Predictors, and Crime Simulation]({{site.baseurl}}/p/2016-11-15-HomeOffice-CrimeMapping.html) Presentation to the Crime and Policing Analysis group at the Home Office, London.
 15th November 2016.